NeKoRoSYS/NeKoRoSYS-NeKoRoDOTS/THEMING.md

   - `config.rasi` imports from the active skin.
 <br>

+The directory structure of Skins are always `.config/PACKAGE/skins/SKIN/CONTENT`.

 You usually have two options when making a Skin:
 - Install someone else's packge design/setup and then manually adjust its files to follow the directory and file organization schematics; or
 - Make your own. ¯\_(ツ)_/¯